Musée Carnavalet: Medieval to Renaissance Paris (5th16th century)

-The Medieval and Renaissance section (Lower Level, Salles S-7 to S-9) presents displays and objects from the 5th to 16th century, beginning in 451 AD, when Saint Genevieve inspired the resistance of the city against Atilla and Huns.
+The Medieval and Renaissance section (Lower Level, Salles S-7 to S-9) presents displays and objects from the 5th to 16th century, beginning in 451 AD, when Saint Genevieve inspired the resistance of the city against Attila and Huns.
 In 481, under Clovis, King of the Franks, she became the patron Saint of Paris.
 Her tomb, placed in the new Basilica of the Holy Apostles on what is now Mount Sainte-Genevieve, This church became the beginning point of an annual procession to the Île de la Cité.
 This island became administrative center of the Kingdom of France, the home of the royal palace, the Palais de la Cité, and the cathedral of Notre Dame de Paris, which was consecrated 1163.
 During this period, the city grew rapidly.

 By 1328, at the beginning of the 14th century, the city had 250,000 inhabitants, making it the largest city in Europe.

 During the restoration of the cathedral, carried out by Eugene Viollet-Le-Duc and Jean-Baptiste Antoine Lapsus between 1844 and 1864, important objects from the medieval city were discovered and made their way to the museum.
 The construction of the Palais de Justice and other administrative buildings on the island led to the destruction of many medieval buildings, including six churches.
 Objects from these churches are preserved in the museum.
 One of the prominent displays in this section is a scale mode of the Île de la Cité as it appeared in 1527.
 The model was made by the artist Fedor Hoffbauer and his son, Charles, between 1860 and 1870.

 The section displays a collection of sculptural elements, including busts of Saints and apostles, that formerly belonged to the Church of the Saints-Innocents, which was demolished as the neighbourhood expanded.
 These include a well-preserved 14th-century sculpture of the head of the Virgin Mary, peaceful and contemplative, despite the tumultuous events that decimated the city at that time: the Hundred Years' War and the Great Plague of 1348 These statues were found in 1973 during the excavation of a new shopping and convention center, the Forum of Les Halles, on the site of the historic city produce market.

 The gallery also displays a group of six stained glass windows, originally in the chapel of the College of Dormans-Beauvais, built in 1375 by the architect Raymond du Temple.
 They are attributed to Baudoin de Soissons and the painter Jean de Bruges.